 - Delete negative comments: a negative response is still a response.
 Life is not all sunshine, puppies and rainbows and social media reflects this.
 However, DO delete comments that are spamming, hateful, deceptive or contain foul language.
 See Brock Univeristy's Facebook page guidelines for more information.

-- Post in areas outside of your authority or expertise.
+- Post content in areas outside of your authority or expertise.

 - Use language that is vulgar or condescending.